Looking for support for your finance function? Book a time with an expert.

 Times Interest Earned: The Debt Service Reality Check

-Also known as the interest coverage ratio, this metric measures how many times a company can cover its interest payments with its current operating income.
+It is otherwise known as the “interest coverage ratio.”
+It reveals how many times the company can service or cover its interest expenses with its present operating income.

 How to Calculate Leverage Ratios (With Examples)